chrisgrieser/nvim-rip-substitute/README.md

 :.,$ RipSubstitute
 ```

-You can also pass a prefill for the search value through the command:
+You can also pass a prefill for the search value through the command.
+(In this
+case, the prefill is not escaped.)

 ```vim
 :RipSubstitute prefilled string